 For the love of (vintage) fashion

 Ready for take-off?
 Destination: Exhibition number two “Cabin Crew: Fashion in the air”.
 The Cabin crew outfits of this exhibition are part of a collection of 1405 (!) cabin crew outfits through the years, selected by Dutch purser Cliff Muskiet.
-The outfits come from several airlines throughout the world.
+The outfits originate from several airlines throughout the world.

 The best summary of these fascinating outfits: In yesteryear, designers weren’t afraid of a little glamour, color and standing out of the crowd.
 Another thing that I noticed: It’s all about the details.
 From the headpieces to the scarves, everything matches perfectly.